HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

-Introduction

 ### Overview

-This section provides guidance that goes beyond NIST 800-63A for its practical application in healthcare settings–for example, articulate example procedures to achieve IAL2 and other proofing levels between IAL1 and IAL2 that are typical in healthcare workflows and which consider the available identity evidence of all patient populations.
+This section provides guidance that goes beyond NIST 800-63A for its practical application in healthcare settings.
+Example procedures which can be used to achieve IAL2 and other identity assurance levels between IAL1 and IAL2 in typical healthcare workflows and considering the identity evidence generally available across all patient populations.
-Potential references:

 ### Best Practices for Identity Verification

-1.2 and 1.4 are in the VCI framework, but nobody has initiated.
-The granularity is in concept only, though there is an absolute need to better define between 1 and 2, we may frame this as a proposal, though do not give the impression that NIST has endorsed.
-Carmen to invite NIST to future meeting.
+The following intermediate identity assurance levels are undergoing discussion in this group, though it should be noted that NIST has NOT endorsed these.
+(To do: we are in the process of inviting NIST representative(s) to a future meeting to collect their feedback).

-To verify an individual’s identity at one of the levels below, the following information about the individual is collected:
+To verify an individual’s identity at one of the levels below, the following information about the individual **SHALL** be collected:

 - Full legal name
 - home address